Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UjpXjYid5ng.md

 # [September 22nd, 2020 Livestream](../2020-09-22.md)
 ## Q&A: Do you guys have any plans for wrangling Lizard Doggos?
 https://www.youtube.com/watch?v=UjpXjYid5ng
-This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: Can we breed the Doggos?](./yt-NwCEYPgIhNs.md) [https://www.youtube.com/watch?v=NwCEYPgIhNs](https://www.youtube.com/watch?v=NwCEYPgIhNs)
+This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: Have you pondered about taming/breeding Creatures?](./yt-NG5pYsl71RM.md) [https://www.youtube.com/watch?v=NG5pYsl71RM](https://www.youtube.com/watch?v=NG5pYsl71RM)

 ### Topics